-The Ichabod Crane Central School District utilizes a multi-disciplinary safety (behavioral) assessment team at the building-level which assesses whether certain exhibited behaviors or actions need intervention or other support.
+The Ichabod Crane Central School District utilizes a multi-disciplinary safety (behavioral) threat assessment team at the building-level which assesses whether certain exhibited behaviors or actions need intervention or other support.
 All district staff are trained annually on the purpose and procedures of these teams.
 These teams meet periodically throughout the school year to discuss behavioral intervention techniques, suicide ideation, and any other topics deemed necessary.

 The membership of the Safety Assessment Team is multi-disciplinary and provides an array of opinions and perspectives when evaluating a student.
 While an initial assessment may occur with just a mental health professional and a school administrator, follow-up steps (if necessary) should include personnel who are specific to the student.
-For example, if a student is involved with sports you could include a coach, or you may bring in teachers who are familiar with the student.
+For example, if a student is involved with sports, the team could include a coach, or the team may bring in teachers who are familiar with the student.
 Ideally, teams will include representatives who provide differing perspectives (e.g. mental health and administration) and professionals who are familiar with the at-risk student (e.g. teachers and coaches).
 An example team membership includes:

 - Building administrators

 - School-based mental health professional (Guidance counselor/school psychologist/school social worker)

 - Teacher/coach (Who is familiar with the student)

 - School resource officer

 - Behavior specialist

-- Others who may know the student.
+- Others who may know the student

 This team can expand or contract as necessary, but functions best when it has multiple perspectives and experiences.
+Further information on the process is included in Appendix A.